Scleral Lenses for Astigmatism

 Scleral lenses are custom-fit to each eye, and though the fees for fitting scleral and the cost of the lenses are higher than traditional lenses, their life span and benefits offset the costs.

 Coverage rates and restrictions vary among providers, and if considered a medical necessity, many insurance companies will cover the cost of scleral lenses.
 That said, every country and state has its own restrictions and regulations.
 Consult with our eye care team at the EyeCare Associates to discuss your specific payment options and cost of scleral lenses.Specialized optometrists, such as our team of eye doctors, are trained in fitting scleral lenses for excellent, effective vision correction, and help patients with astigmatism and other corneal irregularities enjoy great vision and comfort with specialty lenses.
-Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.

 “ I went to the EyeCare Associates for my astigmatism, and I’m so grateful to the staff and doctors for their thorough care!
 They meticulously fitted me for scleral lenses, and now I can not only see well, but I tend to forget I’m wearing lenses.
 They’re so very comfortable!
-“Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+“Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.